 For indoor growers, this means:

-• No light schedule changes: Autos flower under consistent light, so no stress over switching schedules.
+• No light schedule changes: Autos can flower under consistent light, so no stress over switching schedules.

 • No issues with light leaks: Light leaks can spell disaster for photoperiod plants, and are the number one cause of indoor plants turning hermie.
 Autoflowers can handle light leaks without a problem.